Zero-Shot Self-Supervised Learning for MRI Reconstruction: Abstract

 \section{Abstract}

-Deep learning (DL) has emerged as a powerful tool for accelerated MRI reconstruction, but these methods often necessitate a database of fully-sampled measurements for training.
+Deep learning (DL) has emerged as a powerful tool for accelerated MRI reconstruction, but often necessitates a database of fully-sampled measurements for training.
 Recent self-supervised and unsupervised learning approaches enable training without fully-sampled data.
-However, a database of undersampled measurements may not be available in many scenarios, especially for scans involving contrast or recently developed translational acquisitions.
-Moreover, database-trained models may not generalize well when the unseen measurements differ in terms of sampling pattern, acceleration rate, SNR, image contrast, and anatomy.
-Such challenges necessitate a new methodology that can enable scan-specific DL MRI reconstruction without any external training datasets.
-In this work, we propose a zero-shot self-supervised learning approach to perform scan-specific accelerated MRI reconstruction to tackle these issues.
-The proposed approach splits available measurements for each scan into three disjoint sets.
-Two of these sets are used to enforce data consistency and define loss during training, while the last set is used to establish an early stopping criterion.
-In the presence of models pre-trained on a database with different image characteristics, we show that the proposed approach can be combined with transfer learning to further improve reconstruction quality.
+However, a database of undersampled measurements may not be available in many scenarios, especially for scans involving contrast or translational acquisitions in development.
+Moreover, recent studies show that database-trained models may not generalize well when the unseen measurements differ in terms of sampling pattern, acceleration rate, SNR, image contrast, and anatomy.
+Such challenges necessitate a new methodology to enable subject-specific DL MRI reconstruction without external training datasets, since it is clinically imperative to provide high-quality reconstructions that can be used to identify lesions/disease for \emph{every individual}.
+In this work, we propose a zero-shot self-supervised learning approach to perform subject-specific accelerated DL MRI reconstruction to tackle these issues.
+The proposed approach partitions the available measurements from a single scan into three disjoint sets.
+Two of these sets are used to enforce data consistency and define loss during training for self-supervision, while the last set serves to self-validate, establishing an early stopping criterion.
+In the presence of models pre-trained on a database with different image characteristics, we show that the proposed approach can be combined with transfer learning for faster convergence time and reduced computational complexity.
+The code is available at \url{https://github.com/byaman14/ZS-SSL}.